 White South Sea and Golden South Sea Pearls

 White South Sea and Golden South Sea pearls are treasured for their luxurious size and brilliant satin luster.
 These valuable pearls are produced by the silver-lipped oyster, Pinctada maxima, along the coast of Australia, Indonesia, and the Philippines.
-As the rarest pearls on earth, a single strand of these magnificent gems can take many years’ of harvests to assemble, as each pearl must be painstakingly matched for size, roundness, color, and quality.
+As the rarest pearls on earth, a single strand of these magnificent gems can take many years’ of harvests to assemble, as each cultured pearl must be painstakingly matched for size, roundness, color, and quality.